m2mtech/ux-navigation/README.md

 ---

-This bundle provides a Twig extensions for common navigation widgets.
+This bundle provides Twig extensions for common navigation widgets as well as their stimulus controllers wired for [symfony UX](https://symfony.com/doc/current/frontend/ux.html).

 ## Installation